juferafo/UDE-data-lake/README.md

 We are going to make of of an ETL pipeline to process the song and log data.
 The term ETL reffers to a series of steps applied on the raw datasets: Extract Transform and Load.
 This procedure is a common practice in the Data Engineering community.
 There are a myriad of packages that can be used to program the ETL logic.
 We are going to use [Python](https://www.python.org/download/releases/3.0/) as a programming language and [Apache Spark](https://spark.apache.org/) to benefit from the data management efficiency, parallelization and easy of use of this framework.

-Below we will describe in details the optional AWS resources needed to execute this use-case, the Data Lake structure and an overview of the ETL pipeline.
+Below we will describe in details the optional AWS resources needed to test this repository, the Data Lake structure and an overview of the ETL pipeline.

-### S3 deployment

 ### Data Lake structure